 What you see in the photos above is a reflection of timing.
-In the left photo, you see a pasture that has relatively few animals, but one that is grazed for several months at a time (unfortunately this is the prevailing practice).
+In the upper photo, you see a pasture that has relatively few animals, but one that is grazed for several months at a time (unfortunately this is the prevailing practice).
 A grass plant trying to grow will be rebitten several times, depleting its root reserves.

-In the right photo, manager Doug McDaniel grazes nearly 1000 cattle in this pasture for less than 24 hours.
+In the lower photo, manager Doug McDaniel grazes nearly 1000 cattle in this pasture for less than 24 hours.
 Plants are bitten severely, but they have plenty of time to recover without being rebitten.

 Just a few animals are capable of overgrazing plants to the point of death, if given enough time.
 Increasing the area available to the animals is not nearly as effective as shortening the time period during which the plant is exposed to grazing.
 (If you have a Java-enabled browser, try the grazing demo for a fun and interactive way to understand the basic concepts.)

 Updated 10 March 2003